ludovic-m/training-terraform/README.md

 - Create a  `dev.tfvars`, copy / paste the content of the `values.tfvars` file, and change the values.
 - Rename the `values.tfvars` in `prod.tfvars`
 - Create two workspaces with the command `terraform workspace new <workspace_name>`
-- Use the variable `terraform.workspace` in your resources name in order to identify each resources created within the workspace.
+- Update all the tf **resources names** with the variable `terraform.workspace` in order to identify the workspace of the resource.
 For example, in the `main.tf` file :

 ```bash
 resource "azurerm_resource_group" "rg_training" {